farhat-lab/metatools_ncbi/README.rst

 * "?" at the end of the name of each json file when I download the metadata about the runs (bug)
 * module available on Conda ✕

+Version 0.1.1

+* updated dependencies (progress), added information on how to install the module (README.rst)

 Version 0.1.0

-* download all biosamples of a given species using the NCBI txid (feature)
+* download all biosample metadata of a given species using the NCBI txid (feature)
-* download biosamples metadata providing a list of biosamples_parser (feature)
+* download biosample metadata providing a list of biosamples (feature)
 * download RunInfo metadata providing a list of biosamples (feature)
 * module available on Pypi